 - Doing faecal egg counts 10 days after drenching to test effectiveness (there should be no worm eggs).

-- Picking up the poo or harrowing paddocks when stock are moved out.
+- Picking up the poo or harrowing paddocks when stock is moved out.

 Other points to note are: